tsukune-ch/ansible-role-canonical_livepatch/README.md

 If you don't have a token yet, you can get one [here](https://auth.livepatch.canonical.com/).

-When using this role with a public repository or a private repository managed by more than one person, I recommend that you encrypt this value using [ansible-vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).
+When using this role with a public repository or a private repository managed by more than one person, I strongly recommend that you encrypt this value using [ansible-vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).

 ## Dependencies